Every shuttle to 2026 Brewers games at American Family Field

 Fairfield Inn & Suites by Marriott Milwaukee West (4229 W. National Ave., West Milwaukee) is the closest hotel to American Family Field at just 0.5 miles — roughly a 10-minute walk.
 It does not operate its own shuttle, but proximity makes one unnecessary.
 Rates are budget-friendly at around $89/night, with free breakfast and free parking.
 The trade-off: TripAdvisor reviewers note the location is isolated and not great for exploring beyond the game.

-What makes Milwaukee truly special for game-day transportation is the network of 25+ bars and restaurants offering free shuttles with any food or drink purchase.
+What makes Milwaukee truly special for game-day transportation is the network of 25+ bars and restaurants offering free shuttles with any food or drink purchase — a network confirmed alive and well for the 2026 season (OnMilwaukee's annually updated shuttle guide, refreshed in April 2026, is the best running list of participants).
 Most issue a wristband after your purchase.
 Shuttles typically begin 1.5–2 hours before first pitch, stop running about 30 minutes after the game starts, and resume return trips around the 6th or 7th inning through roughly one hour after the final out.
 Popular shuttles fill fast — arriving early is essential.

 The most prominent shuttle operators for families and visitors include: